 Operators should pay close attention to Esports because Esports are projected to have a global audience of over 577 million people by the year 2024.
 Unlike traditional sports where viewership can be limited due to geographical restrictions, pay-per-view access, or lack of mobile-friendly viewing options, Esports have no such restrictions – in fact operators can even offer livestreams for many Esports tournaments directly on their platform to boost customer engagement.
 Despite Esports betting still being in its infancy, Esports betting is expected to generate $18.5bn USD in GGR by 2026.

-An Esports offering can also help operators attract a new audience of bettors.
+Esports offerings included sports betting software also help operators attract a new audience of bettors.
 In the United States, over 50% of Esports fans don’t watch the NFL or the NBA.
 It can be inferred that these people are unlikely to wager on traditional sporting events.
-By incorporating an Esports solution to your online sportsbook, operators have the ability to attract players that would otherwise have never placed a bet on a traditional sporting event.
+By incorporating an Esports betting solution to your online sportsbook, operators have the ability to attract players that would otherwise have never placed a bet on a traditional sporting event.

 Another thing that operators need to consider are the high expectations that Esports fans have when it comes to their digital experiences.
 Since they are used to experiences that include exceptional technological development, operators who want to offer Esports betting solutions need to make sure that their websites and platforms are built for the excellent experience that Esports fans are used to.